onetep-devel/documentation/working_with_github.rst

     git merge github_official/master

+It is often the case that ``make cleanall`` must be issued after merging, the script for cascade avoidance used when making ONETEP can get confused as to what needs to be rebuilt after a ``git merge``.

 Remember to commit your changes regularly and push these to your fork on GitHub so that they are backed up, e.g. ``git push origin <branch_name>`` where ``<branch_name>`` is the name of the git branch you are working on.